 For many people, the primary focus of the last two months is a shift away from conceptual knowledge, and towards timed practice tests, as you prepare your body and mind for the rigors of test day.
 Once you feel you have a strong grasp of the mechanics of how to beat the exam, it’s crucial you put those skills into practice with test content in the form of complete LSATs.

 Typically we encourage around 2 timed tests per week on average (three, or even four, is acceptable if you have the time and energy), but always prioritize quality over quantity: given the choice of thoroughly reviewing a completed test, or taking another test, ALWAYS go with the review.
 Similarly, before you commit yourself to practice tests over conceptual review, you need to be fully confident that your conceptual understanding is rock solid!
 Don’t skimp on the fundamentals to get to the application.

 As you begin a more intense practice test schedule be sure to read this information to better understand exactly how you should self-administer an exam.
-And if you need additional tests or problem sets, our extremely popular Type Training series lets you focus exclusively on your problem areas without distraction or wasted time.
+And after you’ve taken the practice test, review your performance thoroughly.

 Our philosophy at PowerScore has always been much more about how we can help, rather than how we can sell, and to that end we provide a wealth of free content and assistance to everyone, not just our students, looking to succeed on the LSAT.
 So let me direct your attention to a few spots where there’s help to be found without paying a penny.

 First is our LSAT Discussion Forum.
 Monitored by PowerScore instructors and staff nearly around the clock, the Forum is a place where students and non-students alike can ask questions, seek advice, and even post about their own LSAT experiences, and receive expert assistance throughout.
 Use it!